NoNameWasntTaken/BlowjobTrainer-NoNameWasntTaken-Fork/README.md

 # Blowjob Trainer: NoNameWasntTaken's Fork

-A personal fork of the blowjob trainer react application, originally created by Nullex on Itch.io.
-All credit goes to Nullex.
+A personal fork of the blowjob trainer react application, originally created by nullelix on Itch.io.
+All credit goes to nullelix.

 ## Table of Contents: